 We respond to this through our Creative Enterprise Support Programme, where we offer individuals and organisations training in business and digital skills, networking events, access to new markets, connections to resources, and finance opportunities.

-Our British Council arts teams in SSA and the U.K. continually build their insight, expertise, and first-hand knowledge of their contemporary art sectors in order to offer art-making and mobility grants.
+Our British Council arts teams in SSA and the U.K. continually build their insight, expertise, and first-hand knowledge of their contemporary art sectors in order to offer support to organisations and artists to build networks and collaborations and bring new artists and audiences together to share and exchange creative ideas

 Get in touch: